4 Easy Ways to Help Reduce Your Cat's Shedding by up to 90%

 1 Use a de-shedder tool every two weeks in addition to weekly brushing.

-2 Feed mackerel and sardines one to two times per week.
+2 Feed canned mackerel or sardines one to two times per week, or use a fish oil supplement (Nordic Naturals is my recommendation).

 3 Digestive enzymes to replace the naturally occurring enzymes destroyed from high heat used in the preparation of commercial dry and canned cat foods.